High-Dimensional Low-Rank Tensor Autoregressive Time Series Modeling: Convex Estimation via Nuclear Norm Regularization

 The SN norm has been widely used in the literature \citep{gandy2011tensor, tomioka2011statistical, liu2013tensor, raskutti2019convex} to simultaneously encourage the low-rankness for all modes of a tensor.
 This leads us to the SN norm regularized estimator

-where $\lambda_{\text{SN}}$ is the tuning parameter.
-Note that if instead of $\|\cm{A}\|_{\text{SN}}$, only one single nuclear norm, say $\|\cm{A}_{(1)}\|_*$, is penalized, then the resulting estimator will only enforce the low-rankness for the first mode of $\cm{A}$, while failing to do so for all the other $2d-1$ modes, and hence will be less efficient than the above SN estimator.
+where $\lambda_{\text{SN}}>0$ is the tuning parameter.
+Note that if instead of $\|\cm{A}\|_{\text{SN}}$, only one single nuclear norm, say $\|\cm{A}_{(1)}\|_\textup{nuc}$, is penalized, then the resulting estimator will only encourage the low-rankness for the first mode of $\cm{A}$, while failing to do so for all the other $2d-1$ modes, and hence will be less effective than the above SN estimator.

 To derive the estimation error bound for $\cm{\widehat{A}}_{\text{SN}}$, we make the following assumption on the random error $\bm{e}_t=\textup{vec}(\cm{E}_t)$.